Practical tips to improve your email delivery

 Important, indeed fundamental, is the already mentioned quality of the mail.
 Be careful, every mail should be treated with particular care, and the mistakes we talked about before should not be made: neither the subject nor the text should contain excessive punctuation, emoji at will and, above all, they should not be written completely in capitals or use an unattractive commercial language (especially in the subject line).

 An eye should also be given to the links used in the email, especially if they are shortened with shortener URL systems such as bit.ly, sometimes seen as a fraudulent way to disguise spam links.
-Even an email with no text and only one image can cause non-deliverability.

 Be careful then to respect people's wishes: if we requested the email to send a newsletter, sending only commercial or sales proposals is the best way to end up in spam.
 And let's also remember to respect the GDPR and send emails with informed consent.
 In this regard, the punctual verification of your database, with the elimination of those who do not open the e-mail and e-mails no longer used or deactivated, is a practice to be redo periodically.